albertogasparin/Optiscroll/README.md

 ## Browser support

 OptiScroll works in all modern browsers (IE9 and above).
 IE8 support is under evaluation.
-Keep in mind that if OptiScroll does not work, your web page will fallback to default scrollbars.
+Keep in mind that if OptiScroll does not work your web page will fallback to default scrollbars.

 Moreover, OptiScroll has been properly tested on:
 - IE9, IE11